emagiz/emdocs/mds/microlearning/novice-lifecycle-management-cleanup-a-captured-integration.md

 Should you have any questions, please contact academy@emagiz.com.

-- Last update: April 22th, 2021
+- Last update: May 14th, 2021
-- Required reading time: 7 minutes
+- Required reading time: 5 minutes

 ## 1. Prerequisites
 - Basic knowledge of the eMagiz platform